Russian Oatmeal Cookies

 Why are the baking soda and salt dissolved in very hot water rather than mixed into the dry ingredients?

-The instructions specify the water should be quite hot—barely touchable by hand—before dissolving the soda and salt.
+The water needs to be quite hot — barely touchable by hand — before you dissolve the soda and salt.
 This activates the leavening immediately and triggers a reaction with the molasses added to the same bowl, producing the characteristic crispness of these cookies.

 Why does the oatmeal flour get added separately before the all-purpose flour?

-The instructions say to add the oatmeal flour immediately after the hot water and mix for at least 3–4 minutes, allowing the oats to absorb as much liquid as possible.
-This hydration step is what gives the cookies their crunchy texture; the all-purpose flour is then added to bring the dough together.
+Add the oatmeal flour immediately after the hot water and mix for at least 3–4 minutes, allowing the oats to absorb as much liquid as possible.
+This hydration step is what gives the cookies their crunchy texture; then add the all-purpose flour to bring the dough together.

 What makes this version vegan?

-The excerpt notes this is a vegan adaptation: the original recipe uses margarine, but this version substitutes 198 g (scant 1 cup) of coconut oil.
+This is a vegan adaptation: the original uses margarine, but I substitute 198 g (scant 1 cup) of coconut oil.
 There are no eggs or dairy anywhere in the recipe.

 View Comments (1) View Comments (1)